-- (a) Any person convicted of a misdemeanor offense or offenses arising from the same transaction committed while he or she was between the ages of 18 and 26, inclusive, may, pursuant to the provisions of this section, petition the circuit court in which the conviction or convictions occurred for expungement of the conviction or convictions and the records associated therewith.
-The clerk of the circuit court shall charge and collect in advance the same fee as is charged for instituting a civil action pursuant to §59-1-11(a)(1) of this code for a petition for expungement: Provided, That, in addition to the fee required by the provisions of this subsection, a petitioner shall pay a fee of \$100 that shall be forwarded to the Superintendent of the West Virginia State Police and deposited into a nonappropriated special revenue account within the State Treasurer's office to be known as the West Virginia State Police Criminal History Account.
+(a) Any person convicted of a misdemeanor offense or offenses arising from the same transaction committed an offense while he or she was between the ages of 18 and 26, inclusive, may, pursuant to the provisions of this section, petition the circuit court in which the conviction or convictions occurred for expungement of the conviction or convictions and the records associated therewith.

+(b) The clerk of the circuit court shall charge and collect in advance the same fee as is charged for instituting a civil action pursuant to §59-1-11(a)(1) of this code for a petition for expungement: Provided, That in addition to the fee required by the provisions of this subsection, a petitioner shall pay a fee of \$200 that shall be forwarded to the Superintendent of the West Virginia State Police and deposited into a nonappropriated special revenue account within the State Treasurer's office to be known as the West Virginia State Police Criminal History Account.

-(b) Expungement shall not be available for any conviction of an offense listed in subsection (i) of this section.
-The relief afforded by this subsection is only available to persons having no other prior or subsequent convictions other than minor traffic violations at the time the petition is - shall be eligible for expungement pursuant to the provisions of subsection (a) of this section until one year after the conviction, completion of any sentence of incarceration or probation, whichever is later in time.
+(c) (b) Expungement shall not be available for any conviction of an offense listed in subsection (i) of this section §61-11-26(l) of this code.
+The relief afforded by this subsection is only available to persons having no other prior or subsequent convictions other than minor traffic violations at the time the petition is filed: Provided, That at the time the petition is filed and during the time the petition is pending, petitioner may not be the subject of an arrest or any other pending criminal proceeding.

+(d) No person shall be eligible for expungement pursuant to the provisions of subsection (a) of this section until one year after the conviction, completion of any sentence of incarceration or probation, whichever is later in time.